 Almost 100 women and children were arrested in Killa Dong village in Maungdaw district.
-At 12.30pm nearly 100 army and 150 riot police cordoned off the village following unrest in the early hours of the morning.
+At 12.30pm nearly 100 army personnel and 150 riot police cordoned off the village following unrest in the early hours of the morning.
 Eyewitnesses told Restless Beings today Hlun Tein (security forces) had arrived at Killa Dong at 10pm alongside a number of Rakhine mobsters belonging to the radical 969 movement.
 Around 3am raids by a joint force of military, security forces and police took place at the southern Maungdaw village.
 They had opened fire on individuals resisting the raids and a mass arrest of over 100 took place regardless of gender and age.
-Many Rohingya were injured during the operation which saw localised disputes between the Rakhine mobsters from Kin Chaung village against Rohingya families whilst the looting and raids took place.
-Upon the discovery that the security forces were in cooperation with the, Rohingya village elders urged the villagers not to resist the raids.
+Many Rohingya were injured during the operation which saw localised disputes between the Rakhine mobsters and Rohingya families whilst the looting and raids took place.
+Upon the discovery that the security forces were in cooperation with the mobsters, Rohingya village elders urged the villagers not to resist the raids.
 Police and other forces arrived in Killa Dong once again in the morning and by 12.30pm arrests were made against all those who had resisted in the raids overnight.
 As night drew, the situation in Killa Dong village remains tense as villagers fear repeat raids overnight.

 In Bayda Kyay, Sittwe, the police (Battalion no. 34) continue to extort from the Rohingya.
 On the 6th of January Mahmud Rofique, son of Abdul Hakim, was arrested and tortured by the police, leaving him in a critical state.